LokeswaranS/Prodigy_infotech/README.md

-This are all the project I undertook while working under prodigy infotech as a software developer.
+These are all the projects I undertook while working at Prodigy Infotech as a software developer.